openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

   ![Yellow BG warning](../images/bg_warn_yellow.png)

 * Usually you do not have to take any action.
 The closed loop will continue to work!
-* As a sensor change is interupting the constant flow of BG data a yellow warning sign after sensor change is normal and nothing to worry about.
+* As a sensor change is interrupting the constant flow of BG data a yellow warning sign after sensor change is normal and nothing to worry about.
 * Special note for libre users:

    * Every single libre slips a minute or two every few hours, meaning you never get a perfect flow of regular BG intervals.
-   * Also jumpy readings interrupt the continous flow.
+   * Also, jumpy readings interrupt the continuous flow.
-   * Therefore the yellow warning sign will be 'always on' for libre users.
+   * Therefore, the yellow warning sign will be 'always on' for libre users.

 ### Section D - IOB, COB, BR and AS